 Welcome to Orbis & Vale Collectibles

-At Orbis & Vale Collectibles, we curate and safeguard the world’s most coveted treasures — from rare fine art and investment-grade timepieces to physical, fine vintage wines, and other exceptional collectibles.
+At Orbis & Vale Collectibles, we curate and safeguard the world’s most coveted treasures — from rare fine art and investment-grade timepieces, fine vintage wines, and other exceptional collectibles.

 Guided by discretion, precision, and a deep appreciation for lasting value, we specialize in sourcing, authenticating, and managing luxury assets that transcend time and trend.
 Whether you’re building a private collection, diversifying your portfolio, or seeking legacy-grade acquisitions, our global network and expert insight ensure unparalleled access to the rare and remarkable.